geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 	To fix this email attribute for Maj, you must first select the **MajHojski** value in the **UPDATE** column for Maj and then replace it by typing **maj@adatum.com**.
 Then select the drop-down arrow in the **ACTION** field and select **EDIT**.

-23. On the toolbar at the top of the window, select **Apply**.
+23. On the menu bar at the top of the window, select **Apply**.

 24. In the **Apply Pending** diaolog box that appears, select **Yes**.  <br/>

 	‎**Note:** This will update the two user objects and correct their UPN.

-25. On the toolbar, select **Query**.
+25. On the menu bar, select **Query**.
 In the query results, note how the two users who you just fixed no longer appear in the results.
 As you can see, there are two users whose errors you have not fixed (**An Dung Dao** and **Ngoc Bich Tran**).
 We are purposely leaving these errors alone so that you can see what happens during the synchronization process using the Azure AD Connect tool in Task 5 when it processes users with these conditions. <br/>

 	**Important:** Where there are format and duplicate errors for distinguished names, the **UPDATE** column either contains the same string as the **VALUE** column (which is the case for these two final users), or the **UPDATE** column entry is blank.
 In either case, this means that IdFix cannot suggest a remediation for the error.
 You can either fix these errors outside IdFix, or manually remediate them within IdFix.
 You can also export the results and use Windows PowerShell to remediate many errors.